courtois-neuromod/ds_prep/eyetracking/bids_scripts/README.md

 - 4. severe drift (gaze out of bound)

 Compile a clean list of runs to drift-correct and bids-format (in step 3).
 Save this list as "QCed_file_list.tsv" in the "out_path/QC_gaz" directory.
+Note that some runs might require parameters that differ from the default to correct for gaze drift.
+In QCed_file_list.tsv, the following parameters can be customized for each run : pupil confidence threshold, polynomial degree in x and y (to fit gaze mapping drift over time), and whether drift should be corrected based on the latest fixation (rather than with a polynomial fitted through the run's fixations).

 -----------